award 19+ Years Industry Experience

 Your building may be classified as exempt from MEES legislation for one of the following reasons:

-• ‘High cost’ Exemption may apply in cases where the cheapest of the improvements recommended for the property would cost over £3500 to implement, as evidenced by official quotes from 3 seperate installers.
+• ‘High cost’ Exemption may apply in cases where the cheapest of the improvements recommended for the property would cost over £3500 to implement, as evidenced by official quotes from 3 separate installers.
 This exemption only applies to domestic property.

 • ‘7 Year Payback’ Exemption may apply where it can be demonstrated that the cost of energy efficiency measures required to bring the property up to standard will not pay for themselves through savings made on your energy bills within a 7 year timeframe.
 This exemption only applies to non-domestic property.